 Imagine a city somewhere between life and the fathomless reaches of death.
 A dark, subterranean metropolis beneath a sky of rock and shadows, where rival families control the streets and all that lives within.

-From his fortress high above the city, the tyrant King observes all, while plots to destroy him and claim the throne are whispered in every dark corner.
+From his fortress high above the city, the Tyrant King observes all, while plots to destroy him and claim his throne are whispered in every treacherous corner.

 Welcome to Sorrow.

 Life is Hard Death is Hell

 Death has always been a theme in my books and none more so than this new series.
 I’ve always been fascinated by the subject: what happens after, the transition from one state to the other, and how living with the knowledge of Death gives our lives purpose.
 I’m also sketching out a plot for a book on immortality ‘The Evergreen Strain’ and the problems that curing Death can cause.
 Being a fan of rock and heavy metal music for most of my life, Death has been an ever-present theme.
 Not surprisingly, my favourite character from Terry Pratchett’s Discworld is also Death (and the Luggage, of course).